-The Company's Medicare Advantage contracts are with the Centers for Medicare & Medicaid Services (CMS).
+The Company's Medicare Advantage contracts are with the CMS.
 CMS deploys a risk adjustment model which apportions premiums paid to all health plans according to health severity and certain demographic factors.
 The CMS risk adjustment model pays more for members whose medical history would indicate that they are expected to have higher medical costs.
 Under this risk adjustment methodology, CMS calculates the risk adjusted premium payment using diagnosis data from hospital inpatient, hospital outpatient and physician treatment settings.
 The Company and the health care providers collect, compile and submit the necessary and available diagnosis data to CMS within prescribed deadlines.
 The Company estimates risk adjustment revenues based upon the diagnosis data submitted and expected to be submitted to CMS.

 The Company's specialty services generate revenues under contracts with state and federal programs, healthcare organizations, and other commercial organizations, as well as from our own subsidiaries.
 Revenues are recognized when the related services are provided or as ratably earned over the covered period of services.
-The Company recognizes revenue related to administrative services under the T-3 TRICARE government-sponsored managed care contract with the DoD on a straight-line basis over the option period, when the fees become fixed and determinable.
+The Company recognizes revenue related to administrative services under the T-3 TRICARE government-sponsored managed care support contract in the North Region for the DoD's TRICARE program (T-3 contract) on a straight-line basis over the option period, when the fees become fixed and determinable.
 The T-3 contract includes various performance-based incentives and penalties.
 For each of the incentives or penalties, the Company adjusts revenue accordingly based on the amount that it has earned or incurred at each interim date and are legally entitled to in the event of a contract termination.